KubaWaliszewski/EcommerceWebsite/README.md

 *Please note:* The website might take a few moments to load initially, as it is hosted on Render’s free tier, which requires the server to "wake up" from an idle state.

-##
-This project is primarily written in Python, while the majority of the JavaScript files come from the staticfiles/admin directory, which inflates the language statistics.

 ## Getting Started